PedroJSilva2001/feup-els-raccoons/README.md

 - The export is now also an operation that can be executed at any time.

 ### Values
-- In the last milestone our values were all strings.
+- In the first milestone our values were all strings.
 - Now we support a wide range of data types:
     - strings;
     - numbers (longs, doubles, arbitrary precision integers and decimals);